Nqobile-Buthelezi/Nqobile-Buthelezi/README.md

 - 🎶 Relaxing to the sounds of R&B, neo-soul and experimental music.

 ### 🌐 Let's Connect
-- 📖 Diving into books on personal development and technology.
-- Email: nqobilethabobuthelezi@gmail.com
 - LinkedIn: [[Your LinkedIn Profile Link]]https://www.linkedin.com/in/nqobile-thabo-buthelezi-552b16256/

 ### 💻 Tech Stack